programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/presets/presets.md

 | Name | The name of the preset as it appears in the pull-down menu.
 Multilingual. |
 |Description |A description of what the default is.
 The user sees this description as a tooltip|

-> NOTE: Note that the `Save` {.button} of a new default must have at least the name and an authorization under the *Permissions* tab.
+> NOTE: Note that the <code class="button">Save</code> of a new default must have at least the name and an authorization under the *Permissions* tab.

 ### rights